Queen and Country

-Queen and Country commemorates the British soldiers who have been killed in the ongoing war in Iraq.
-The project takes the form of a series of postage stamp sheets featuring a photographic portrait of the individual men and women who have lost their lives in the conflict so far.
-Each stamp also bears the standard profile of Her Majesty the Queen, the sovereign in whose name they went to fight.
+Queen and Country commemorates the British soldiers who were killed during the then-ongoing war in Iraq.
+The project takes the form of a series of postage stamp sheets: each stamp features a photographic portrait of a man or woman who lost their life in the conflict along with the familiar profile of Her Majesty the Queen, the sovereign in whose name they went to fight.